Roger Roger (composer): Music

 His piece "Komic Kapers" was used in the 1950s by the Commonwealth cartoon distribution company.
 They put it as the opening music when adding sound to many of Paul Terry's silent Farmer Alfalfa cartoons from the 1920s (also known as Farmer Grey).
 Although never chosen by Terry, Roger's piece was indelibly imprinted on a whole generation of children as the signature tune for these strange, eerie, frantic cartoons.
 He is also listed as the composer for two episodes of the Flash Gordon (1954) television series, and for the series' incidental music.
+Some of his work, including Toccata, a concert piece for organ, was used for the soundtrack of the British television series The Prisoner in 1967.
 An example of the continuing relevance of his library music for film (though often used to evoke nostalgia) is the placing of his piece Scenic Railway in The Stepford Wives (2004).

 In France, some of Roger Roger's more extended suites, such as the Suite météo (Weather Suite) of 1970 and the seven movement symphonic suite Les Parfums (commissioned by Radio France's Light Music service in 1973) have been issued on the Orpheus label.
 Other larger compositions include the Jazz Concerto for harp and orchestra (written for Freddy Alberti) and the symphonic suite Personnages et figurines (1980).
 One of his last works was Du coté de chez Gatsby, a tribute to the American writer Scott Fitzgerald.